 Important Deadline Information

-The May 2020 ABSN application cycle is closed and the January 2021 ABSN application cycle is now open.
-Applications are reviewed and accepted on a rolling basis until October 15 or until a qualified class is filled.
+The January 2021 ABSN application cycle is closed, and the May 2021 ABSN application cycle will open November 1, 2020.
+Applications are reviewed and accepted on a rolling basis until April 15 or until a qualified class is filled.
 If you have additional application or admission questions, please contact Pete Heeley at (207) 602-2385 or email@example.com.